-A DUI lawyer in Lawrence County, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
-If you or your loved one have been arrested for DUI in Lawrence County, IL, you need to act quickly.
+A DUI lawyer in Lawrence County, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
+If you or your loved one were recently arrested for DUI in Lawrence County, IL, you need to take fast, decisive steps.
 DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Lawrence County, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
+Combs Waterkotte’s Lawrence County, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
 Call us at (314) 900-HELP or contact us online today for a free, private consultation.

 What You’ll Learn on This Page